pyjarrett/programming-with-ada/source/sending-a-ping.rst

         end loop;
     end Ping_Demo;

-Let's run with some arguments to see that it works:
+Let's run with some arguments to see that it works.
+We need quotes to group all of our args for the ``--args`` option:

 .. code-block:: bash

-    alr run --args="hello world"
+    $ alr run --args="hello world"

     Compile
        [Ada]          ping_demo.adb